Nisarg236/move_base_flex/README.md

 # Move Base Flex: A Highly Flexible Navigation Framework

 Move Base Flex (MBF) is a modular, map-agnostic navigation framework for ROS that provides well-defined interfaces and action servers for path planning, control, and recovery behaviors.
 Rather than being a complete navigation stack, MBF serves as an interface layer that enables developers to design and integrate their own navigation systems using arbitrary map representations and custom plugin implementations.

-## Key Features
+Key features are:

 * **Map-Agnostic Interface Design**